intel/QAT_Engine/docs/config_options.md

     Disable Intel(R) QAT Hardware acceleration.
-This flag needs to be enabled if the system has both QAT Hardware and QAT Software Multi-buffer capabilities and the in-tree driver is installed in the system via `qatlib` RPM where use of QAT SW acceleration over QAT HW is prefered.
-Incase of the in-tree driver eventhough QAT SW acceleration is enabled via use of the '--enable-qat_sw' option, if both capabilities are available (both QAT HW or QAT SW) then QAT HW acceleration will be used by default.
+This flag needs to be enabled if the system has both QAT Hardware and QAT Software Multi-buffer capabilities and the in-tree driver is installed in the system via `qatlib` RPM where use of QAT SW acceleration over QAT HW is preferred.
+In case of the in-tree driver even though QAT SW acceleration is enabled via use of the '--enable-qat_sw' option, if both capabilities are available (both QAT HW or QAT SW) then QAT HW acceleration will be used by default.
 However, use of this --disable-qat_hw option will